We’ve all done it before…

 - Write down your final set of metrics, and monitor it on a continuous basis.

-Now, when you need to make a decision or draw a conclusion based on your metrics, you can be confident that it’s the right one.
+Now, when you need to decide or draw a conclusion based on your metrics, you can be confident that it’s right.

 3. You can’t measure everything